 When do I find out the decision of the panel?

-You will be contacted within a couple of days of the panel with its recommendation.
+You will be contacted within a week of the panel with its recommendation.

 How long is the process?

 If I am recommended, can I choose where I am stationed?

 All ministers who are recommended by a transfer panel and who will be entering their first appointment in the Methodist Church in Britain go through a process called ‘initial stationing.’
 The Initial Stationing Sub-Committee will take into account your gifts in ministry and your personal circumstances – however, you cannot ‘choose’ your appointment.
 The sub-committee will agree a match based on the needs of the Church and the gifts, skills and circumstances of the ministers available.
 If no suitable appointment is available, the Initial Stationing Sub-Committee will attempt to match you with a suitable appointment the following year.

 Who pays for my visa?

 As noted above, you are responsible for covering the cost of your visa (if necessary) to attend the interviews.
 If you are coming from outside the United Kingdom and are recommended and stationed, you may need a visa to work in the UK.
 The cost of this visa application will be borne by the Methodist Church Fund.
 The costs will be restricted to the period of an initial appointment to serve the Methodist Church in Britain and will cover the costs of the application for you and up to three additional dependents, ie four persons altogether.

 Will I have an interview with the local church before I'm stationed?

 A circuit or minister will only be able not to accept the stationing match in exceptional circumstances, so there is no interview.
 Normally, a minister will visit the circuit with which he or she has been matched before taking up the appointment.
 This is a chance for introductory conversations between the circuit and the minister.
 However, this is not a requirement for ministers currently living overseas.
 In these instances, the circuit may well want to speak with you via Skype or similar means.